The Best Reason to go to Granby?

 So… the beer.

 I’d love to be able to give you a run-down of their offerings, but after wading through random links to their MySpace page (really?) and a weird 3-year-old story about some dumb thing that makes no sense to still have on their site, I found their beer list out of date.
 Ahem.
-Now it’s 2012 and I can give a better picture of the CBH brewing process as well as a rundown of their selection.
+Now it’s 2012 and I can give a better picture of the CBH brewing process as well as a rundown of their selections.

 Their IPA is better than average and it’s my “go-to” beer here.
 (And props to them for naming it “Abijah Rowe IPA” for as all CTMQ readers surely know, the town’s historical society runs the Abijah Rowe House Museum – CTMQ Visit here.)